our achievements through research

 We contributed critical data and expertise for the re-assessment to “Vulnerable”status of both species of manta on the IUCN Red List of Threatened Species in 2011.

 Following this re-assessment, our collaborative efforts with researchers and other NGOs have seen all mobulid species granted legally-binding international protection in the trade of products sourced from their body parts, under Appendix II of CITES (Convention on International Trade in Endangered Species).

 Established a genetics team.

-We have established a genetics team who are working to collate a comprehensive library of Mobulid tissue samples from all species of Mobulid ray.
-The genetics team are currently working to develop a global Mobulid genetic ID kit.
+We have established a genetics team who are working to collate a comprehensive library of Mobulid tissue samples from all species of Mobulid ray in order to develop a global Mobulid genetic ID kit.
 In 2018 our genetics Project Leader, Jane Hosegood, published a paper showing robust evidence for an undescribed species of manta ray in the Gulf of Mexico, and for the resurrection of a recently synonymised species, M. eregoodootenkee.

 Submitted 'Concerted Actions' proposal to CMS to address community transitions away from mobulid fisheries.

 In 2017 the ‘Concerted Actions’ proposal we submitted to the Convention on Migratory Species CoP12 was accepted, with support from five countries (Fiji, Ecuador, India, the EU and the Philippines).
 It addressed the community transition and livelihood challenges that result from a change in mobulid trade legislation and fishery management.

 Published a collaborative paper on the priorities of future mobulid research.